Aircloak/aircloak/cloak/docs/anonymization.md

 Some clauses cannot be safely handled with noise layers.
 This mostly affects `<>` clauses with some functions applied to the column before the comparison is made.
-The reason is that we don't have a wey (yet?) to detect the "real" meaning of the clause.
+The reason is that we don't have a way (yet?) to detect the "real" meaning of the clause.
 For example both `a <> 4` and `sqrt(a) <> 2` do the exact same thing.